 And I didn’t use a tripod! – I couldn’t, I was over-hanging the wire too much.

 What I saw Afterwards

 Back home, it was more of an image deletion exercise than anything else to start with.
 I discarded many frames straight after import (which I don’t normally do especially on a harder-to-reach location) purely due to lack of impact.
-I was very happy with the foreground, happy with the overall lines in the image but needed to draw out contrast in the solitary tree, as there were all sorts of green shades which did not reveal enough and turned the mid-ground into mush.
+I was very happy with the foreground, and happy with the overall lines in the image.
+However, I needed to draw out contrast in the solitary tree, as there were all sorts of green shades which did not reveal enough and turned the mid-ground into mush.
 A fair bit of green tone massaging, much tweaking to find the correct local contrast adjustment, and I finally got the tree to sit properly, tone-wise.